 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety drugs.
-Antianxiety medications are administered to residents suffering from anxiety and depression.
+This indicates the percentage of residents prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents suffering from depression or anxiety.

 Managing Depression Among Residents

-This indicates the percent of residents exhibiting depressive symptoms.
-Higher levels of depression could be a sign lower quality care.
+This indicates the percentage of residents demonstrating symptoms of depression.
+High levels of depression could be an indicator lower quality care.

 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term stay residents that received the flu and pneumonia vaccines.
+Measures the percent of long-term care residents who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This metric measures the percent of long-term stay residents that needed more assistance with activities of daily living over time.
-ADL's include activities such as moving around and continence.
-Many in the industry would argue this is a reliable measure of a patient's well-being.
+This is a measure of the percentage of long-term stay patients who required additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and eating.

 Ability to Keep Residents Mobile